ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 For Ubuntu, the following steps are required to install Certbot.
 See also [Apache on Ubuntu 16.04 (xenial)](https://certbot.eff.org/lets-encrypt/ubuntuxenial-apache){:target="_blank" rel="noopener noreferrer"}.

-Certbot is installed using APT (Advanced Package Tool), a tool for installing and removing applications on your system.
+Certbot is installed using APT (Advanced Package Tool), a tool for installing and removing applications on Debian based systems.
 This tool searches in its repositories for software distributions.
 Before you can install Certbot, you'll need to add the Certbot PPA (Personal Package Archive) to your list of available APT repositories.

 ```
 sudo apt-get update